Who Is Cicely Tyson?

 'The Help,' Broadway's 'The Trip to Bountiful'

-Through the years, Tyson has kept much of her personal life—including her birth year—under wraps.
+Through the years, Tyson has kept much of her personal life under wraps.
 However, what we do know is that Tyson was married to Miles Davis for seven years in the 1980s and has no children.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!